Highlights of Select Current Projects and Deliverables:

-The Conference on Implementation of Energy Management Systems Standards was held September 2011.
+The Conference on the Implementation of Energy Management Systems Standards was held in September 2011.
 This was led by the Pacific Area Standards Congress (PASC), and sought to promote the use of energy efficiency and conservation management systems by government and private sector entities that are supported by credible and competent certification systems throughout the region.

 Standards and Conformance Education

 The five-year Standards and Conformance Education Initiative was implemented from 2007 to 2011.
-The Phase III resulted in a trial program for higher education and the consolidation of a Casebook from fourteen universities.
+The Phase III resulted in a trial program for higher education and the consolidation of a casebook from fourteen universities.
 The five year project encompassed four publications, seven meetings/workshops, the development and maintenance of an information portal on standards education.
 These activities have resulted in heightened visibility for standards education in the APEC region.

 Specialist Regional Bodies